St. Petersburg & Clearwater

 Loss of consortium often is available in either the wrongful death suit or a separate legal claim.
 Spouses will usually automatically be the administrator of the decedent’s estate, but other family members or dependents can also potentially file a claim as well.

-In Florida, loss of consortium claims for children born out of wedlock are standard for those who have lost a mother.
-Children born out of wedlock who are the biological children of a male decedent or have been acknowledged by the male decedent as offspring also normally have standing to file for loss of consortium and future financial dependence.
+In Florida, loss of consortium claims for children born out of wedlock is standard for those who have lost a mother.
+Children born out of wedlock who are the biological children of a male decedent or have been acknowledged by the male decedent as offspring also normally have the standing to file for loss of consortium and future financial dependence.

 Wrongful death claims can be very complicated in the state of Florida and it is always necessary to have an experienced lawyer handing your wrongful death case.